-The provides two distance learning delivery methods with the utilization of a learning management system (LMS): "online" and "hybrid."
+The University provides two distance learning delivery methods with the utilization of a learning management system (LMS): "online" and "hybrid."
 Online courses are held Monday through Sunday.
-The students registered for online courses must participate in each course in which they enroll.
-At a minimum, a student must submit a gradable item each week.
+Students registered for online courses must substantially participate in each course in which they enroll.
+At a minimum, a student must substantially submit a gradable item each week.
 A gradable item is defined as a threaded discussion, assignment, test, or quiz.
-The students registered for hybrid courses must attend, at the least, a once-a-week in class lecture while submitting assignments via the LMS.
+Students registered for hybrid courses must attend, at the least, a once-a-week in class lecture while submitting substantial gradable assignments via the LMS.